 Apart from consideration of dose, strength of medicine should also be considered before prescribing.
 For example, Kutajarishta, used in treating diarrhea associated with fever, may cause constipation in some children.
 In such circumstances, it makes sense to choose Mustakarishta, which is milder in action, though both have same disease indications.

 A. Shelf life – – Shelf life of Asava and Arishta is up to 10 years. (related – expiry dates of Ayurvedic medicines) While other Ayurvedic medicine forms like Kashaya, tablets etc cannot be stored for very long, Asava and Arishta have considerably very high shelf life.

 पुराणा: स्यु: गुणैर्युक्ता आसवा धातवो रसा: ॥ Sharangdhara Samhita Purvakhanda

 This is the verse explaining that Asava and Arishta have very long shelf life.
 Often this verse is confused as – older the Asava / Arishta, the better.
 The potency increases with age.
 But it is not true.
 Potency is retained at maximum levels, till a long period of time.

 B. Best taste – Asava and Arishta are the best tasting Ayurvedic medicines.
 Avalehas (herbal jams like chyawanaprash) are also equally good to taste.
 But dose fixation is quite difficult in case of Avalehas, compared with Asava and Arishta.

 C. Transportation – If they are prepared properly, they do not get spoilt / contaminated during transportation.
-Such as spoilage may happen in case of Kashayam (water decoction), Churna (herbal powders) etc.
+Such as spoilage may happen in case of Kashaya (water decoction), Churna (herbal powders) etc.

-D. Appreciation – Because of color, consistency, aroma and taste, they are highly appreciated by the patients.
+D. Appreciation – Because of colour, consistency, aroma and taste, they are highly appreciated by the patients.